Table of Contents

 You cannot avoid anemia caused by a genetic disease.
 You often cannot avoid it due to blood loss.
 If your blood loss is from heavy periods, receiving treatment can help prevent anemia.
 If your body can’t absorb certain nutrients, such as iron or vitamin B12, talk to your doctor about taking a supplement.
 This can help manage your levels and prevent anemia.

 A balanced diet can help prevent some types of anemia.
-Eat the foods below to prevent a deficiency.
+Eat foods high in iron to prevent a deficiency.

 Foods high in iron include:

-- iron-fortified foods, such as breads and cereals (check the label).
+- Iron-fortified foods like breads and cereals (check the label)

 Vitamin C can help your body absorb iron.
-Try eating foods, such as citrus fruits or juice.
+Try eating foods rich in vitamin C, such as citrus fruits or juice, peppers, and broccoli.
 Some foods can make it harder for your body to absorb iron.
 These include coffee, tea, milk, egg whites, fiber, and soy protein.
 Try to avoid these foods if you have iron deficiency anemia.

 Foods high in vitamin B12 include: